pooja-premnath/Computer-Science-and-Engineering-Bachelors-Theory-Coursework/README.md

 These are the courses I completed during my undergraduate studies in Computer Science and Engineering with Honors in Artificial Intelligence and Machine Learning.

 Each semester, I would write notes to help myself understand the material better, and so that I wouldn't stare at my laptop screen too much.
-Now that I have finished my undergraduate degree, I thought of putting them together here in case they might be helpful to others.
+Now that I have finished my undergrad, I thought of putting them together here in case they might be helpful to others.

 I have notes for most subjects, but there are a few where I put in some extra effort - either because:
 - The subject was difficult and needed more focus, or